mroughan/aleph-zero-heroes/content/posts/post_mcu_timeline1.md

     help show the sequence so, for instance, we base the timing of Captain America on the modern part of the film (which although it is a short part of the movie is the important part from the point of view of the sequence).
+Likewise Captain Marvel's timing is based on the only contemporary sequence, which is only a very brief part of the movie, though we do make reference to the earlier component.

 	  <a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></div>
 	  {{</raw>}}